Denzel Washington Biography

 In 2007 Washington was given a BAFTA award for Excellence in Film.
 Ironically, even though he was nominated for a Black Reel in 2010 for his work in The Taking of Pelham 1 2 3 (2009), the movie was a bomb at the box office and was one of the reasons he earned the dubious distinction of being listed as the third most overpaid actor in America on Forbes magazine's 2010 list.
 Some of Washington's blockbusters include The Book of Eli (2010), Unstoppable (2010), Safe House (2012), and Flight (2012), for which he received his sixth Oscar nomination.
 He followed this up with roles in 2 Guns (2013), The Equalizer(2014), The Magnificent Seven (2016), and Fences (2016), which he also directed.

 His work in Fences earned him numerous nominations for Best Performance By an Actor in a Lead Role, including nominations from the Academy Awards, BAFTA Awards, Golden Globe Awards and the SAG Awards.
 His film also earned a Best Picture nomination from the Academy Awards.

-Washington and his wife Pauletta are the parents of four children: John David, Katia, and twins Malcolm and Olivia.
+Washington and his wife Pauletta, who have been married since 1983, are the parents of four children: John David, Katia, and twins Malcolm and Olivia.